automl/pynisher/README.md

 # the controlling process.
 The exception to this are MemoryErrors which occur
 # in the subprocess, we convert these to MemoryLimitException.
 raises: bool = True

-# This is some extra time added to the CPU time limit to enable proper cleanup
-# This has no effect on Windows as there is no graceful cleanup possible
-grace_period: int = 1

 # This is the multiprocess context used, please refer to their documentation
 # https://docs.python.org/3/library/multiprocessing.html#contexts-and-start-methods